Tirana: Modern development

 On 28 November 1912, the national flag was raised in Vlorë by President Ismail Qemali, marking the symbolic birth of Albania as a sovereign country.
 The next years, however, were marked by turmoil.
 During the Balkan Wars, Tirana was temporarily occupied by the Serbian army and it took part in uprising of the villages led by Haxhi Qamili.
 In August 1916, the first city map was compiled by the specialists of the Austro-Hungarian army.
 Following the capture of the town of Debar by Serbia, many of its Albanian inhabitants fled to Turkey, the rest went to Tirana.
-Of those that ended up in Istanbul, some of their number migrated to Albania, mainly to Tirana where the Dibran community formed an important segment of the city's population from 1920 onward and for some years thereafter.
+Of those that ended up in Istanbul, some of their number migrated to Albania, mainly to Tirana where the Dibran community (people from Dibër County) formed an important segment of the city's population from 1920 onward and for some years thereafter.
 On 8 February 1920, the Congress of Lushnjë proclaimed Tirana as the temporary capital of Albania, which had gained independence in 1912.
 The city acquired that status permanently on 31 December 1925.
 In 1923, the first regulatory city plan was compiled by Austrian architects.
 The centre of Tirana was the project of Florestano Di Fausto and Armando Brasini, well-known architects of the Mussolini period in Italy.

 Brasini laid the basis for the modern-day arrangement of the ministerial buildings in the city centre.

 The plan underwent revisions by Albanian architect Eshref Frashëri, Italian architect Castellani and Austrian architects Weiss and Kohler.

 The modern Albanian parliament building served as an officers' club.
 It was there that, in September 1928, Zog of Albania was crowned King Zog I, King of the Albanians.

 Tirana was the venue for the signing of the Pact of Tirana between Fascist Italy and Albania.

-During the rule of King Zog a lot of Muhaxhirs emigrated towards Tirana, which lead to a growing population in the capital city in the early 20th century.
+During the rule of King Zog, many Muhaxhirs migrated towards Tirana, which led to a growing population in the capital city in the early 20th century.